Use ChatGPT as your (almost)free copilot

 - An active MS Azure subscription with credits available (e.g. free monthly credits assigned for within Professional/Enterprise subscription)

-- As of May 2023 OpenAI services can not be created right, Microsoft approval needs to be requested
+- As of August 2023, OpenAI services can not be created right, Microsoft approval needs to be requested

-- Gpt4 has a separate waitlist and a separate form that can be filled when you are granted with access to OpenAI Services
+- Gpt4 has a separate waitlist and a separate form that can be filled when you are granted access to OpenAI Services

 - You have created Azure OpenAI service/endpoint in Azure Portal (https://portal.azure.com)

-- For this endpoint you have created a deployment in Azure AI Studio (https://oai.azure.com/portal)
+- For this endpoint, you have created a deployment in Azure AI Studio (https://oai.azure.com/portal)

 Configuring and using the extension: